CHLOE RONALDSON IN BELGIUM - c.1960

 Chloe continued to be seen regularly at race meetings as a track-side official, continuing to put back into the sport she had personally got so much out of.

 In recent years, though, Chloe's appearances have reduced somewhat.
-But despite her physical absence, her name is still recognised worldwide as undoubtedly the most successful woman in British speed skating history and a legacy of records that even now are recognised as an almost impossible task to repeat.
+But despite her physical absence, her name is still recognised worldwide as one of the most successful women in British speed skating history and a legacy of domestic female records that even now are recognised as an almost impossible task to repeat.
+If ever one could be described as a British skating legend, Chloe Ronaldson fits the bill wonderfully.